 Paid AR tools, on the other hand, offer a more robust system with scalable options and pricing options that depend on your current needs.
 Some of them even offer a free demo version of the full thing, just to get you hooked on it.
 It goes beyond saying that if you’re looking to build a complex app with serious features, this is the way to go.
 Most big-scale commercial content requires a license, so ready for anything.

-Platform and game engine & toolkit support
+Platform, game engine and toolkit support

-These two are the essential features of an AR tool.
+These are the essential features of an AR tool.
 Most of them support Android and iOS these days, so you won’t have any problems choosing one that fits your needs perfectly.
 However, you’ll want to go and check to make sure the tool of choice plays well with some of the most popular game engines around.

 The first and most famous one is Unity, the choice weapon of many game developers worldwide.
 It can also be used to create some pretty cool AR apps and scales really well.
 Doesn’t matter if you’re doing something cutting edge or simply trying out an already existing idea, this is a great way to go.